NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Several other inputs from the EnergyGuide label must be provided as well.

 ``IsSharedAppliance`` must also be provided.
-If set to true, indicating that the appliance is in a shared laundry room that serves multiple units, ``NumberofUnits`` and ``NumberofUnitsServed`` must be provided to calculate the ratio of dwelling units to shared clothes washers.
+If set to true, indicating that the clothes washer is in a shared laundry room that serves multiple dwelling units, the following elements must be provided:

+- ``NumberofUnitsServed``: The number of dwelling units served by the shared laundry room.
+- ``NumberofUnits``: The number of clothes washers in the shared laundry room.

 HPXML Clothes Dryer
 *******************